-- The parent or legal guardian must complete and sign the School Medication Authorization for ALL medications given at school.
-For prescription medications, a duly-licensed, Georgia physician must also complete and sign the School Medication Authorization available from your school nurse. - A parent/legal guardian or other designated adult must bring all medications, accompanied by the School Medication Authorization to the school clinic unless special permission is given by the principal or school nurse. - All over-the-counter and/or prescription medications must be in their original containers with unexpired dates and labeled in English.
+A parent/legal guardian or other designated adult must bring all medications, accompanied by the School Medication Authorization to the school clinic unless special permission is given by the principal or school nurse.
+All over-the-counter and/or prescription medications must be in their original containers with unexpired dates and labeled in English.
 Prescription medications must be clearly labeled with the physician's name, medication's name, strength, dosage, date, time for administration, and dispensing pharmacy.
-Parent/Guardian must provide over-the-counter medications to the clinic. - If your student has a life-threatening condition (i.e. asthma, diabetes, or severe allergy), permission may be granted to carry the medication (such as inhaler, glucose tablet, epinephrine injector, etc.) on his or her person from the student's physician and parent/guardian on the School Medication Authorization.
+The Parent/Guardian must provide overthe-counter medications to the clinic.